 Hard bristles were once recommended but are now thought to be too abrasive to the teeth and gums.
 We now suggest a soft, end-rounded, nylon bristle brush.
 Be sure to discard brushes when the bristles are bent or frayed or approximately every three to four months.
 Also, a small-headed brush can gain access into all areas of the mouth.

-The team at Dental Excellence recommend electric toothbrushes as the high frequency oscillations are more effective at plaque removal than manual brushes.
+The team at Maven Dental Castle Hill, formerly Dental Excellence, recommend electric toothbrushes as the high frequency oscillations are more effective at plaque removal than manual brushes.
 Please talk to our hygienist for the current recommendations of oral health care products.

 How to brush